-In general there are two methods of accounting available for use by a business.
-Below is information on both the "cash method" and "accrual method" of accounting and also on how to change your method of accounting if necessary.
+There are two main methods of accounting available for a business to use.
+Below is information on the "cash method", the "accrual method", and how to change your method of accounting.

 Per IRS Instructions for Schedule C (Form 1040) Profit or Loss From Business, starting on page C-3: